SanjaiKumar-001/SOC-LAB/01-Investigations/Phase-01-Endpoint/003-lsass-credential-dumping-lolbin-tradecraft/README.md

 The value of `0` was intended to hide `BackupAdmin` from the normal Windows interactive logon interface.

+This reduced the visibility of the newly created account at the normal interactive logon screen, helping the attacker maintain a lower profile on the endpoint.

 This provided direct telemetry confirming the Registry modification rather than relying only on the process command line.

 ---